Dosk3n/sql-drive-by/README.md

 ## Installation

 ###Installation in Kali Linux:
-Kali already has python3 installed and just needs ran using python3 rather than python.
+Note: Kali already has python3 installed so only needs Beautifulsoup4 installed and just needs ran using python3 rather than python on the command line.
 See Usage for examples.
 #### Install the required packages:
-sudo apt-get update
+$ sudo apt-get update
-<br />sudo apt-get install python3-bs4
+<br />$ sudo apt-get install python3-bs4
+<br /><br />
+Clone or download this git to a location of your choice

 ## Usage

+$ python3 sqldriveby.py --term=page.php?id= --engine=y --depth=3
+$ python3 sqldriveby.py --find-admin="http://www.yourpage.com"

+## Help

+This program requires python 3 so if your system has both python 2 and python 3 you must run the program using python3 from command line.
+If your system only has python3 installed you can run the program using python from command line.